 3. US Census data

-The US Census offers an online mapping feature you can use access demographic, socioeconomic, and housing statistics within a specific area.
-Census data is highly complex, and parsing it can be a challenge, so I recommend watching this video for help in creating the report you need.
+The US Census offers an online mapping feature you can use to access demographic, socioeconomic, and housing statistics within a specific area.
+Census data is highly complex, and parsing it can be challenging, so I recommend watching this video for help creating the report you need.

 4. Zip-codes.com